awcodify/sysctl-theme/.github/CONTRIBUTING.md

-# Contributing to Sysctl Theme
+# Contributing to Arsxy Theme

-Thank you for considering contributing to the Sysctl Theme!
+Thank you for considering contributing to the Arsxy Theme!
 This document provides guidelines for contributing to this project.

 ## Development Guidelines